- CVT is fairly responsive

 features & specs

-Depending on your expectations, you might find the design a little more adventurous, too.
+Depending on your expectations, you might find the Quest's design a little more adventurous than other vans.
 With an upright stance and lots of flared lines in front, the Quest's straight-edged passenger box bears more than a passing resemblance to the Ford Flex, mostly at its pillarless greenhouse and its almost vertical tail.
 The interior is more formal and less risky, with woodgrain trim on a plain dash that stacks some controls in unintuitive places.
 The audio knobs and switches, for examples, are grouped into two locations, some to the right of the shifter, halfway out of sight.

-As for performance?
+Performance?
 It's a highlight.
 A 3.5-liter V-6, coupled to a continuously variable transmission, is the Quest's only powertrain.
 It doesn't grumble as much here as it does in some other Nissans, and it's pretty perky for such a large vehicle.
 The steering has good feedback, the CVT has some pre-programmed "shift' points to cut down on typically rubbery response, and body roll is tempered more than in other big minivans.
 In all, the Quest has the best handling of its kind, which follows its slightly more compact footprint.
-Gas mileage is among the lowest of the front-drive minivans, though.

 Inside, the Quest's interior keeps more to the standard minivan passenger-friendly and utilitarian themes, though it feels almost modern-retro Japanese with its plain-looking LCD displays and stacking of rectangles.
 There's a mix of wood and shiny gray plastic trim pieces throughout the interior, making the Quest feels a little upscale at times, and a little unfinished at others.
 The transmission lever lines up vertically on the center stack, and it blocks the driver's view of some knobs and buttons.